About

 Maggie is a writer whose work has appeared in The New York Times, Washingtonian magazine, latimes.com, The Baltimore Sun and other publications.
 She lives in Baltimore with her husband, three strong-willed (read: insubordinate) daughters and their retriever-mix, Huxley, who she swears is part unicorn.
 She is currently working on a young adult novel.

-1. On the first day of high school at an all-girls Catholic school run by nuns, which was also the first day I ever wore a uniform, I asked a question in class and my 9th grade English teacher said to the class: "Well, I think we all know who came from public school, don't we?"
-I'm still not totally positive what she meant, but I'm pretty sure it wasn't a compliment.
+1. On the first day attending an all-girls Catholic high school (also my first day ever wearing a uniform), I asked a question without raising my hand.
+The English teacher responded rhetorically: "Well, I think we all know who came from public school, don't we?"
+It wasn't a compliment.

 2. A friend started a t-shirt company where you got to trademark one word on your shirt.
 My word was and always will be: Quixotic.